matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 It is required that you have `Docker` and `docker-compose` installed on your computer.

 Also, some familiarity with the zkSync hardhat plugin is assumed.
-If you are new developing on zkSync with hardhat, a nice introduction is [here](./getting-started.md).
+If you are newly developing on zkSync with hardhat, a nice introduction is [here](./getting-started.md).

 ## Installing the testing environment